 Instead: Use Research-Backed Whitening Strips

 If your whole reason to book a tanning appointment is to improve the appearance of your teeth, you’ll be better off reaching for whitening strips instead.
-These in particular are infused with whitening hydrogen peroxide and come with nourishing gum oil to make the process as painless as possible.
-Best of all, unlike some other whitening strips, Spotlight’s don’t lead to major teeth and gum sensitivity post-use.
+These in particular are infused with whitening hydrogen peroxide and come with nourishing gum oil meant to make the process as painless as possible.
+Best of all, unlike some other whitening strips, Spotlight’s promise not to lead to major teeth and gum sensitivity post-use.
 Simply place them on, let them work their magic for an hour, peel them off, and finish with the gum oil.
 It’s as easy as that!

-Myth: Tanning Beds Are Less Harmful than the Sun
+Myth: Tanning Beds Are Less Harmful Than the Sun

 Just because tanning beds don’t provide ample vitamin D doesn’t mean they don’t provide more than enough UV light.
 In fact, according to The Skin Cancer Foundation, “Frequent tanners using high-pressure sunlamps may receive as much as 12 times the annual UVA dose compared to the dose they receive from sun exposure.
 It’s estimated that 10 minutes in a tanning bed matches the cancer-causing effects of 10 minutes in the Mediterranean summer sun.”